Ankit-kumar19/Quotes-Website/README.md

-# Quotes-Website
+# Quote-Website
-This a React-Firebase Quote Website where people can ad their quotes , views etc. .You can also arrange the quotes in ascending and descending order as you like
+This is a React-Firebase Website , where you can add your on quotes ,  views or anything you want .
+You can also sort the quotes in ascending and descending order .